bodrick/awesome/README.md

 *   [marcinotorowski/MSIX-Hero](https://github.com/marcinotorowski/MSIX-Hero) - MSIX Hero - Open source MSIX manager and toolkit
 *   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
 *   [dotnet/reproducible-builds](https://github.com/dotnet/reproducible-builds) - Contains the DotNet.ReproducibleBuilds package
-*   [dotpcap/packetnet](https://github.com/dotpcap/packetnet) - Official repository - High performance .Net assembly for dissecting and constructing network packets such as ethernet, ip, tcp, udp etc.
+*   [dotpcap/packetnet](https://github.com/dotpcap/packetnet) - Official repository - High performance .NET package for dissecting and constructing network packets such as Ethernet, IP, TCP, UDP, etc.
 *   [0xd4d/dnlib](https://github.com/0xd4d/dnlib) - Reads and writes .NET assemblies and modules
 *   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
 The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
 *   [manfredsteyer/yarp-auth-proxy](https://github.com/manfredsteyer/yarp-auth-proxy) -